 Hiking in the Parc de Garraf

 There are endless trails in the Garraf.
 The official website has a map of 15 popular trails here.
 We like heading past Lidl and the Elefanta Azul Car Wash (Avinguda Cami Pla 31) either walking up from Sitges or driving the first couple of kilometers as they are a bit steep and not very interesting.
 After the car wash, continue straight onto the gravel road about 1.8km’s up the hill until you arrive at an open area with large sign boards.
 If you have driven, park your car there and start your walk into the Parc del Garraf.
 There are great paths that are easy to follow, both left and right from that car parking area.
 The car park is not far from the shooting club which has a brilliant, authentically rustic restaurant, Asador, that serves simple fare in a very informal setting.
 It is an excellent reward after a walk.

-Montserrat is the spectacular mountain that holds a special place in Catalonian culture.
-Named “saw mountain” in Catalan for its distinctive multi peaked profile it has a highest point of 1,236m.
+Montserrat is a spectacular mountain that holds a special place in Catalonian culture.
+Named “saw mountain” in Catalan for its distinctive multi-peaked profile it has the highest point of 1,236m.
 The Benedictine monastery is interesting and contains the famous Black Virgin of Montserrat.
 You can also find a funicular, cable cars, restaurants, and an art museum towards the top of the mountain.

 There are hiking routes all over the mountain, that range from a leisurely stroll to challenging technical hikes and climbs.

 This website lists 5 walks from the visitor’s center ranging from an easy 3.2km stroll to a more challenging 7.5km route with some steep sections.
 All are manageable in standard trainers.